ChoiTommy/ChoiTommy/README.md

 - ⚡ Fun fact: ...
 -->

-I'm currently an EEE freshman at Nanyang Technological University, Singapore.
+I'm currently an EEE sophomore at Nanyang Technological University, Singapore.
 Being a tech enthusiast, I'm especially interested in consumer gadgets and user interface of softwares.
-I know a little bit about Pascal and C. Currently learning python and building telegram bots.
+I know a little bit of Pascal and C. Currently learning python and building telegram bots.

 Feel free to check out my code below!
 More new projects are on the way!